nicgirault/circosJS/readme.md

 CircosJS
 ========

-With CircosJS you can build fast and interactive circos graphs.
+CircosJS is a javascript library to easily build an interactive circos graphs.
+It is based on d3 library.

 [Circos](http://circos.ca) graphs have been created by Martin Krzywinski.
-In version 0.1, circosJS handles the layout...
-Next step is to handle layout labels and heatmap tracks.

 Get started
 -----------